Joburg Insider

 The Creative Corner of Joburg Most People Still Have Not Found

-There is a place in Lorentzville where old warehouses have been turned into something beautiful.
-Not bulldozed.
-Not torn down.
+There is a place in Lorentzville where old warehouses have been turned into something beautiful and not bulldozed and not torn down.
 Just given a second life.

 It is called Victoria Yards, and if you have not been yet, you are not alone.
 Most Joburg residents have never set foot inside.
 But the ones who have tend to come back again and again.